sap-tutorials/Tutorials/tutorials/cloudsdk-ci-cd/cloudsdk-ci-cd.md

 author_name: Benjamin Heilbrunn
 author_profile: https://github.com/benhei
 title: Set Up Continuous Integration and Delivery for SAP Cloud SDK
-description: SAP implements tooling for continuous delivery in project "Piper".
-The goal of project "Piper" is to substantially ease setting up continuous delivery in your project using SAP technologies.
-This tutorial shows how to use the General Purpose Pipeline of project "Piper" to implement CI/CD for an SAP Cloud SDK project.
+description: This tutorial shows how to use the General Purpose Pipeline of project "Piper" to implement CI/CD for an SAP Cloud SDK project.
 auto_validation: true
 time: 30
 tags: [tutorial>intermediate, products>sap-s-4hana-cloud-sdk]